 - Geopolitics of the Gulf.
-Return of Qatar, Weakening of the United Arab Emirates Hicham Alaoui · 5 October In just a few years, Qatar has managed to emerge from its isolation and assert its place in its regional environment, but also further afield, as its role in Afghanistan proves.
-The United Arab Emirates, on the other hand, has suffered a series of setbacks, even though it continues to have many (...)
+Return of Qatar, Weakening of the United Arab Emirates Hicham Alaoui · October 2021 In just a few years, Qatar has managed to emerge from its isolation and assert its place in its regional environment, but also further afield, as its role in Afghanistan proves.
+The United Arab Emirates, on the other hand, has suffered a series of setbacks, even though it continues to have (...)

-- Op-ed To Break the Deadlock, Palestine Needs Democratic Elections Hicham Alaoui · 10 June After the failure of the Oslo Accords, the “agreement of the century” definitively buried the idea of a Palestinian state.
+- Op-ed To Break the Deadlock, Palestine Needs Democratic Elections Hicham Alaoui · June 2021 After the failure of the Oslo Accords, the “agreement of the century” definitively buried the idea of a Palestinian state.
 The recent wave of violence from which Hamas and Israel have benefited is the consequence.
-The organization of democratic elections must allow the mobilization that began in (...)
+The organization of democratic elections must allow the mobilization that began (...)

 - Israel-Emirates.
 Neither Betrayal nor History-Making Deal Hicham Alaoui · September 2020 Political observers have voiced contrasting opinions about the peace treaty between Israel and the Arab Emirates.
 Some have seen it as a monumental betrayal, others as an historic breakthrough.
 Actually, the treaty changes nothing in the Middle East political equation, nor does it attenuate in (...)

 From Algeria to Sudan, a New Lease of Life for Arab Springs

 · July 2019

 What is happening in Sudan and Algeria is not a repetition of Arab springs, but a wave that learns from the lessons and mistakes of the past.

 The protests in Algeria and Sudan resume the Arab Spring, which was temporarily halted in 2012-13 by two events—the establishment of a (...)